-A minimum total of 30 credit hours of course work must be successfully completed in one of the following majors: accounting, economics, finance, information systems and business analytics, management or marketing.
+A minimum total of 30 credit hours of course work must be successfully completed in one of the following majors: accounting, economics, finance, information systems and business analytics, management, marketing or supply chain management.
 Required and elective courses for each major are listed within the corresponding major sections that follow.
 Students must successfully complete these courses with a minimum CGPA of 2.00.